retaildevcrews/helium-typescript/README.md

 ### Dependency Vulnerability
 Currently, helium-typescript has a dependency on:

 - **inversify-restify-utils** which has a high severity [vulnerability](https://www.npmjs.com/advisories/1171) (Regular Expression Denial of Service) due to a dependency on an older version of restify.
 This is being tracked in the appropriate github repo with [this issue](https://github.com/inversify/InversifyJS/issues/1158).
-This vulnerability, which can be resolved by forking the module, is [documented below](#dependency-fix).
+This vulnerability, which can be resolved by forking the repo, is [documented below](#dependency-fix).

 - **yargs-parser** which has a low severity [vulnerability](https://www.npmjs.com/advisories/1500) (Prototype Pollution) due to a dependency on the current version of gulp.
 The npm owner of gulp, the package that introduces the dependency, determined "This 'vulnerability' does not have any attack vector in our software".
 More on this issue can be [found here](https://github.com/gulpjs/gulp/issues/2438).